conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-store-concepts.md

 Internally, conda-store handles versions with ✨ symlinking magic ✨, where the environment name points to different environments corresponding to versions.
 :::

+## This section is a test

+I am adding a test section here to make sure the build process of Netfly for publishing the docs is working as expected.
+Please don't mind it, this PR will not be merged.

 <!-- Internal links -->
 [conda-concepts-env-creation]: conda-concepts#environment-creation
 [artifacts]: artifacts